Filter Categories

 The Digital Archaeological Record (tDAR) is a digital repository and database designed to preserve and provide access to archaeological data.
 It hosts excavation reports, images, maps, datasets, and other research materials from projects around the world. tDAR stores original research data so that future scholars can reuse, compare, and build on past work.

-Journal Citation Reports ranks the Journal of Archaeological Science as the most-cited anthropology journal for 2024.
-To review the JCR list of highly cited anthropology journals, go to Journal Citation Reports and choose Categories > Social Sciences, General > Anthropology.
-Listed below are the 10 most cited anthropology journals for 2024.
+Journal Citation Reports ranks the Journal of Archaeological Science as the most-cited archaeology journal for 2024.
+To review the complete JCR list of highly cited archaeology journals, go to Journal Citation Reports and choose Categories > Social Sciences, General > Archaeology.
+Listed below are the 10 most cited archaeology journals for 2024.

 Journal of Cultural Heritage is a peer-reviewed academic journal focused on the care, preservation, and scientific study of cultural heritage.
 The journal publishes research on how museums, conservators, archaeologists, and heritage professionals analyze, protect, restore, and manage cultural objects and sites.
 This includes artworks, historic buildings, archaeological materials, manuscripts, monuments, and museum collections.